CindyKXLiu/ScrappyNotes/README.md

 docker pull rerenah/notes-app-webservice
 docker run -p 8080:8080 --mount type=volume,source=data-storage,destination=/data rerenah/notes-app-webservice
 ```

+To run the application:
+* Select the latest available version of either the GUI, or Console release.
+* Download the available tar files and extract them to the desired location.
+* Open the bin folder and run the batch file

 ## Screenshots/videos
 Optional, but often helpful to have a screenshot or demo-video for new users.